In the early days of SEO, keyword stuffing and spam was used extensively as a local SEO tactic.

 If you want to do well in local search, one place you should have your business NAP is on your website.

-It’s critical to have a Google My Business page with a verifiable address.
+It’s critical to have a Google Business Profile page with a verifiable address.

 You can use a UPS Store mailbox for your business address, but the Google Map Maker team does look at the Street View of this address.
 They also notice when multiple businesses use the UPS Store for their location, so do not expect these listings to stay in Google Maps forever.